-They had to be to survive.
+Human had to be active to survive.
 They were constantly hunting, building, fighting, or running to avoid predators.
 They were physically active from the moment they woke up until they crawled into the cave to go to sleep.
 As we have evolved over the ensuing millennia, we have constantly developed more ways to make our physical lives easier and less active.
-We are so clever in developing mechanical devices to do physical jobs for us from escalators to automobiles.
-Now we are even developing robotic vacuum cleaners and self driving cars, so we won't even have to operate the machines and we can even do less physical activity.
+We are very clever in developing mechanical devices to do physical jobs for us — everything from escalators to automobiles.
+Now we are even developing robotic vacuum cleaners and self-driving cars, so we won’t even have to operate the machines and we can even do less physical activity.

-I was recently talking to a patient who was telling me about his new business.
-It is a device like an electric skate board that is used to travel around the golf course.
-Its incredible to me that we are even motivated to creating machines that will make exercise easier !
+I was recently talking to a patient who was telling me about his new business, a device like an electric skateboard that is used to travel around the golf course.
+Its incredible to me that we are even motivated to creating machines that will make exercise easier!

 What’s the point of playing golf if you don’t at least go out and walk the course?
 It’s mind boggling to me to think that people will use a device on the golf course so they don’t have to exert themselves!!!

-When I talk to my patients about the need to exercise, many of them tell me how they don't have the time.
-If you don't make time for something this important, then you will have to face the consequences.
+When I talk to my patients about the need to exercise, many of them tell me how they don’t have the time.
+If you don’t make time for something this important, then be prepared to face the consequences.
 This is not something someone else can do for you.
 This is not something you can get in a pill.
 And this is not something we can invent a machine to correct.

 It Takes Good Old Hard Work and Sweat